message/iata/AE.md

 - passengers younger than 12 years;
 - passengers with disabilities;
 - passengers transiting through Dubai (DXB) or Al Maktoum (DWC).
-8. Passengers entering Dubai (DXB) or Al Maktoum (DWC) who in the past 14 days have been in Afghanistan, Bangladesh, Congo (Dem.
-Rep.), India, Indonesia, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have:
+8. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Bangladesh, Congo (Dem.
+Rep.), Ethiopia (effective 4 September 2021), India, Indonesia, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have:
 - a printed negative COVID-19 RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
 - a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure from the first embarkation point.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.